Four-engined jet aircraft: Other

 The Hawker Siddeley Trident 3B not only has two engines in rear fuselage external nacelles, but also has other two engines mounted vertically in the tail.
-The aircraft was initially designed as trijet, but the Trident 3B added a fourth engine as additional power was required by the stretched fuselage, increased wing chord and raised gross weight.
+The aircraft was initially designed as trijet, but the Trident 3B added a fourth smaller engine above the center engine as additional power was required by the stretched fuselage, increased wing chord and raised gross weight.

 Advantages and drawbacks

 Advantages

 A major advantage of having four engines is the redundancy offered, leading to increased safety.
 A single engine failure is much less significant as the three remaining engines can usually provide sufficient power to comfortably reach a diversion airport or continue the journey, depending on factors such as the severity of the malfunction, altitude, fuel load, and weather conditions.
 With the increased reliability of jet engines, engine failures rates can be as low as 1 in-flight shutdown per 100,000 engine-hours, reducing the significance of this advantage.

 During a single-engine failure, the amount of power lost with four engines is proportionately lower than three or two engines.
 This is because three of the four engines will still be functioning, constituting a 25% reduction in thrust, compared to 33% for trijets and 50% for twinjets.
 This can be observed in the following example involving the Boeing 747-400 quadjet, McDonnell Douglas MD-11 trijet, and Boeing 767-300ER twinjet.
 With all engines operative at maximum takeoff weight, all three aircraft have the power to weight ratios of approximately 1 to 3.4.
 Following the failure of one engine, the power to weight ratio drops to 1 to 4.7 (747-400), 1 to 5.5 (MD-11), and 1 to 6.6 (767-300ER).
-The Boeing 747-400 experiences the least degradation in performance, making it safer during an engine failure.
+The Boeing 747-400 experiences the least degradation in performance during an engine failure, making it safer to continue flying.